SmallImprovements/spring-clean/README.md

 #Hello

 To get started, simply copy src/Config.hs.template to src/Config.hs and specify at least srcPath.
-Continue by running "stack exec java-components-printer" in your terminal while in the project's folder.
+Continue by running "stack build" followed by "stack exec spring-clean" in your terminal while in the project's folder.

 # What is this?
 This piece of code is developed for a specific project to identify unused java-files.
 However, a lot of the parts are generic and specific for Spring MVC rather than our specific project.
 So I extracted the configuration required for making to work with our project into a separate file in order to make it easy for anyone else to play around with the code and use it.
 I managed to get rid for 1593 LOC spread in 47 files.
 Not much considering how large codebase I was working with, but I guess a larger number would not have been so nice too see either.